 Upon enrollment, all students are assigned a tutor with experience in the TEFL classroom (and a bachelor’s degree at minimum).
 Tutors grade the students’ written assignments and provide detailed feedback and recommendations on the work.
 Tutors also serve as the primary point of contact for questions about the course material.
 However, this course does not include interaction with classmates or guidance by an instructor.

-120 is a “magic number” in the TEFL industry, as many job postings will specifically request that applicants have completed this number of hours.
-As a result, graduates of this program meet the TEFL requirements for jobs anywhere that an online TEFL certificate is accepted.
+The number 120 is a “magic number” in the TEFL industry, as many job postings will specifically request that applicants have completed this number of hours.
+As a result, graduates of this program meet the TEFL requirements for most jobs.

 Suchismita Dutta, from India, is an experienced English teacher in France who took the Master Certificate: “Without having undertaken the 120-Hour Master Certificate course, it would have been difficult to know the nitty-gritty of teaching English as a foreign language.
 So, it helped me a lot.
 Additionally, completing this course allows you to find suitable teaching jobs in the market.”

 The 120-hour Master Certificate is not directly affiliated with any specific colleges or universities, like the IDELTOnline.
 However, this course has been recommended for up to six undergraduate-level college credits by the prestigious American Council on Education’s College Credit Recommendation Service (ACE CREDIT®).